-500 and Counting: A Short Story ~ The Gas Stop ~ And Giveaway!
+500 and Counting: A Short Story ~ The Pit Stop

 Recently, I ran across a short story contest of five hundred words or less, and just for fun, I decided to write one.
-Now, I knocked this out in one hour, so I don't expect anything amazing, but the feedback from my family and friends surprised me, so I wanted to offer this up to my online community of friends and see what your thoughts are.
-If you enjoy it, please add your suggestions below, and each week, I'll write five hundred more words based on your suggestions.
-Also, if I use your suggestion, and you haven't read and would like to read one of my novels, I will send you any of my books free.
+Now, I knocked this out in one hour, so I don't expect anything amazing, but the feedback from my family and friends surprised me, so I wanted to offer this up to my online community of friends and see what your thoughts were.
+If you enjoy it, please add your suggestions below, and each week, I'll write five hundred more words based on your suggestions. .

-The old wooden building looked innocent enough, but the lack of surrounding cars gave Gino pause as he opened the door of his Hybrid.
-The GPS he and Sheila had been using had directed them off the highway in search of gas, but there were no gas stations around, just one country store in the outskirts of this Northern Californian town.
+The old wooden café appeared safe enough, but the lack of surrounding cars gave Gino Canale pause as he opened the door of his hybrid.
+The GPS he and Sheila had been using had directed them off the highway in search of gas.
+But there were no gas stations around, just one country store on the outskirts of this Northern California town.

 Sheila opened her door, but he waved her off.
 “Stay in the car.
-Let me check this place out.”
+Let me check out this place.”

 “Fine,” Gino replied, walking toward the entrance, Sheila on his heels.
-He listened for sounds but heard nothing.
+He listened for sounds of life, but utter silence greeted him.
+Normally there’d be a hum of electricity, birds chirping … something.
+A lopsided sign behind a dusty windowpane indicated the café was open, though.
+He turned to his wife.
 “What do you think?”

 A crackling sound started up behind the counter.
 Someone had turned on an old AM radio.
-The music that emanated was reminiscent of old 50s style music his grandfather used to listen to.
+The music that emanated was reminiscent of old fifties-style music his grandparents used to listen to.

 “Uh, no, sir,” Gino stuttered, not sure why he couldn’t find his voice.
-“We’re heading to a wedding, and we just ran low on gas and were wondering if there was a gas station around here.”
+“We’re heading to a wedding, and we just ran low on gas and were wondering if there was a gas station nearby.”

 The man chuckled.
 “Son, you don’t need gas.
-You got a full tank.”
+You’ve got a full tank.”

 Gino shook his head.
-“Excuse me, how would—” Sheila tugged on his arm and gave him the look he knew all too well; they’d stopped a hundred times on this trip.
+“Excuse me, how would —” Sheila tugged on his arm, then flashed him the look he knew all too well; they’d stopped a hundred times on this trip.
 “Sir, is there a restroom my wife could use?”

 “What’s that racket, Joe?”
 An old woman stepped through a doorway on the other side of the room.